provisit come in

 This is why Provisit Come In is ideal for ...

 International workers must take out health insurance immediately upon arriving in Germany.
-If their income exceeds the contribution assessment ceiling, they can choose between statutory health insurance (GKV) and private health insurance (PKV).
+If their income exceeds the Annual Earnings Threshold, they can choose between statutory health insurance (GKV) and private health insurance (PKV).
 In this case, GKV often becomes very expensive, as contributions are based on income.
 PKV usually offers better value for money, as confirmed by internal advisory notes.

 There are specific national visas for self-employed activities (e.g., self-employment visa).
 Requirements include proof of a viable business model, sufficient funds to cover living expenses, and comprehensive health insurance (not tourist or travel insurance).
 Provisit Come In meets these requirements, as it is a comprehensive private health insurance policy that is expressly approved for longer-term stays and offers secure, visa-compatible coverage for self-employed persons.